This was a Patreon early release months ago. I hope that even in its unfinished state, it makes you laugh.

 everything I wanted to be.
 They were stylish, pretty, and popular.
 They were

-good at sports and they smelled like Jean Nate.
+good at sports and they smelled like Jean Nate, the fanciest childhood perfume of the nineties.
 Their family was comprised of

-five beautiful sisters with blonde, silky hair, just like Barbie.
-And whether I
+five beautiful sisters with blonde, silky hair, a perfect collection of living Barbies.
+Whether I

 was wrong or right to think this, I felt like Igor anytime they were around.

 Not a Klingon.
 A nerd.
 Professional grade.
 All-star.

 hopped, as much as one could hop in a spacesuit, into the truck last.
 Then, I closed the passenger door behind me—on my right thumb.
 That’s not the weird part.